mlnotebook/mlnotebook.github.io/content/post/GAN1.md

 Where $\mathbb{E}$ is the expectation.
 The advantage of working with neural networks is that we can easily compute gradients and use backpropagation to perform training.
 This is because the generator and the discriminator are defined by the multi-layer perceptron (MLP) parameters $\theta\_g$ and $\theta\_d$ respectively.

 We will train the networks (the $G$ and the $D$) one at a time, fixing the weights of one whilst training the other.
-From the GAN Goodfellow *et al* we get the *pseudo* code for this procedure:
+From the GAN paper by Goodfellow *et al* we get the *pseudo* code for this procedure:

 <div class="figure_container">
 	<div class="figure_images">